enspiral/handbook/ventures/loomio.md

 **Latest Quarterly Update**

-* 1st May 2016
+* 15th July 2016
-* Q1 in Loomio had a strong focus on laying the groundwork for operationalising substantial growth in Q2 and Q3.
+* We're moving into "just ship it" mode as we test if there is a viable SaaS business model that can sustain Loomio.

 **Founding Date & Brief History**

 Loomio Cooperative was founded in August 2012.
 Loomio emerged from a collective need for more effective tools for collaborative decision-making felt by people at Enspiral and activists involved with the Occupy movement in 2011.

 **Legal structure**

 Loomio Cooperative Ltd is a limited liability company, that is also a registered worker-owned cooperative.
 Loomio is owned by its ten worker-members, with 18 impact investors holding redeemable preference shares.

 **Business Model**